 Moreover, on Service, with great effort, I built and grew the now four year old innovative Entrepreneurship Law hybrid clinic with deep connections to the Tech. industry executives and many Tech.
 Entrepreneurs at numerous Tech.
 Incubators across upstate NY and MA.
-This hybrid clinic was the sole reason Albany Law School won national recognition as one of the "20 Most Innovative Law Schools" in 2018, to much fanfare.
-My four year old Entrepreneurship Law Clinic was again being nominated by practicing attorneys for a long-standing national Innovation award in 2020 (past winners UC Davis Law, and Suffolk Law's Technology Lab), before I asked it not be.
+This Entrepreneurship Law clinic was the sole reason Albany Law School won national recognition as one of the "20 Most Innovative Law Schools" in 2018, to much fanfare.
+My four year old Entrepreneurship Law Clinic was again being nominated by practicing attorneys for a long-standing national Innovation award in 2020 (past winners UC Davis Law, and Suffolk Law's Technology Lab), before I asked it not to be.
 To understand this Entrepreneurship Law clinic with an IP and Technology focus, see our extensive Entrepreneurship hybrid clinic accomplishments here.
-This included the very positive feedback from industry executives and technology startup Entrepreneurs (e.g., see here for Executives and Tech.
-Entrepreneur testimonials), IP law firm partners, several IP law-savvy judges, and nearly all of the Albany law students who came under my IP & Tech.-focused umbrella during the past four years (for example, see here for Albany Law School student testimonials), several of whom went on record to say this hybrid clinic course was the most valuable course they took at Albany Law School.
+This included the very positive feedback from industry executives and technology startup Entrepreneur clients (e.g., see here), IP law firm partners, several IP law-savvy judges, and nearly all of the Albany law students who came under my IP & Tech.-focused umbrella during the past four years (for example, see here), several of whom went on record to say this hybrid clinic course was the most valuable course they took at Albany Law School.

-Thus, with all the above considered, I knew it would be an extreme minority view to question and criticize my four year IP and Tech.
+Thus, with all the above considered, I knew it would be an extreme minority view to criticize my four year IP and Tech.
 Innovation-focused Teaching and Service record and approach.

 Teaching and Service aside, it only left Scholarship (all professors are evaluated on a balance of their Teaching, Service and Scholarship).
 I was prepared to address my Scholarship at the full Faculty level, during my job talk.
 I was told to program build and not publish for the first three years of my professorship at Albany Law School.
 I asked about the direction of my year-to-year academic IP professorship, as a successful full Faculty member entering my fourth year.
 As a result of that conversation in Spring of 2019, a position for junior IP prof. position on tenure track was opened in late Summer of 2019.
 Thus, I pivoted to Scholarship, since I knew my record was very strong indeed on Teaching and Service.